Here we are, another month, another plant of the month. And I dedicate this one to a natural liver elixir since it’s all about a spring body cleanse!

 Milk thistle as a beauty product

-When applied topically, milk thistle can reduce the inflammation and improve skin conditions.
+When applied topically, milk thistle can reduce inflammation and improve skin conditions.
 It has antioxidant and anti-aging properties.
 It’s often used as a natural acne treatment, which makes it one of those natural and organic ingredients that are good for the skin.

 With its soothing effects, this sturdy plant moisturizes the skin.
 It is supposedly useful even for sensitive skin.
 The vitamin E has protective benefits while fatty acids help to put up skin’s natural moisture barrier.